lgezelius/gettingdatacoursera/CodeBook.md

 Variable: tGravityAcc-mean()-X
 Variable Type: numeric
 Allowable Values: -1 to 1
-Description: average of all time domain signals forGravity accelerometer means on X axis for subject and activity
+Description: average of all time domain signals for gravity accelerometer means on X axis for subject and activity

 Variable: tGravityAcc-mean()-Y
 Variable Type: numeric
 Allowable Values: -1 to 1
-Description: average of all time domain signals forGravity accelerometer means on Y axis for subject and activity
+Description: average of all time domain signals for gravity accelerometer means on Y axis for subject and activity

 Variable: tGravityAcc-mean()-Z
 Variable Type: numeric
 Allowable Values: -1 to 1
-Description: average of all time domain signals forGravity accelerometer means on Z axis for subject and activity
+Description: average of all time domain signals for gravity accelerometer means on Z axis for subject and activity

 Variable: tGravityAcc-std()-X
 Variable Type: numeric
 Allowable Values: -1 to 1
-Description: average of all time domain signals forGravity accelerometer standard deviations on X axis for subject and activity
+Description: average of all time domain signals for gravity accelerometer standard deviations on X axis for subject and activity

 Variable: tGravityAcc-std()-Y
 Variable Type: numeric
 Allowable Values: -1 to 1
-Description: average of all time domain signals forGravity accelerometer standard deviations on Y axis for subject and activity
+Description: average of all time domain signals for gravity accelerometer standard deviations on Y axis for subject and activity

 Variable: tGravityAcc-std()-Z
 Variable Type: numeric
 Allowable Values: -1 to 1
-Description: average of all time domain signals forGravity accelerometer standard deviations on Z axis for subject and activity
+Description: average of all time domain signals for gravity accelerometer standard deviations on Z axis for subject and activity

 Variable: tBodyAccJerk-mean()-X
 Variable Type: numeric